TVsIan/MAMEMapper/README.md

 ﻿# MAMEMapper
-WIP readme file for v0.01 (Initial Release) - screenshots etc. will be added.
+WIP readme file for v0.05

 ## What is it?